Frequently Asked Questions | Symbiosis

 - Fees collected from all swaps going through that pool,

 - Farming incentivization.

 - EVM-incompatible blockchains with smart contracts (e.g. Solana, Near):We will support them as long as they allow the EdDSA/ECDSA key generation.
 Integration complexity depends on the virtual machines and the smart contract languages they use.

-- Blockchains without smart contacts (e.g. Bitcoin):Definitely, we cannot execute the AMM logic directly on them.
-However, if they support ECDSA and HTLC contracts (hash time lock), we can bridge the native assets since our Relayers support that.
+- Blockchains without smart contracts (e.g. Bitcoin):We definitely cannot run the AMM logic directly on them.
+However, if they support ECDSA and HTLC (hash time lock) contracts, we can bridge the native assets since the Symbiosis relayer network supports that.
 So as for UX, it will be similar to swapping ETH -> BTC, and slightly different for BTC -> ETH.